BMBOMICH/psvl/README.md

 ### 3. Customize (Optional)

+PSVL is designed to be adapted.
+You can:

 - Remove app-specific clauses if not applicable to your project
 - Add industry-specific clauses for your domain
 - Adjust the enterprise insurance minimum if needed